Introduction

 Some young people with a cognitive disability will require support as an adult to make informed decisions on their behalf.
-It is important young people who may not have the capacity to make decisions that promote their personal and social wellbeing are identified early and that their future decision-making needs and referral to OPA are considered as part of their 15 + Care and Transition Plan.
+It is important that young people who may not have the capacity to make decisions that promote their personal and social wellbeing are identified early and that their future decision-making needs and referral to the Office of the Public Advocate (OPA) are considered as part of their 15 + Care and Transition Plan.

 For further advice see Young people with a cognitive disability who may require a guardian or administrator upon leaving care - advice.